Creating a new Cluster

-Before creating an Application Suite cluster you have to choose the node that will be used as the first source of data (i.e. the node that contains the data that will be shared in the cluster).
+Before creating an UC Suite cluster, you have to choose the node that will be used as the first source of data (i.e. the node that contains the data that will be shared in the cluster).
 Notice that this is a critical decision, since all the data in the other nodes will be lost.
 Also, before continuing, ensure that the node is already configured to use the desired database server (you can check this through the Support web page).

 On the first node choose New Cluster and click Next.

 In the next page you choose one of the IP addresses of the machine.
 This is the address used by the other nodes of the cluster to communicate with this node.